Shira Route starts at 3,600 meters and is therefore not ideal for trekkers who have little or no experience of high altitude trekking.

-The Shira Route can be completed in six or seven days.
+The Shira Route can be completed in six, seven and eight days.

 This page does not provide a detailed day-by-day route itinerary as this can be read on the Lemosho Route page, which is identical apart from a different start point and first day trekking.

-Still have questions about the Shira Route?
-Contact us below by leaving and comment and we will respond within 24hours.
+Still have questions about the Shira Route.
+Leave a comment below and we will respond with an answer within 24 hours.

 Hi, I'm Mark!
 Welcome to Climb Kilimanjaro Guide - the Web's No.1 Trekking Guide to Mount Kilimanjaro.
 This site is your one stop shop for everything Kilimanjaro.
 To date over 2 million people have visited ClimbKilimanjaroGuide.com, many of which have gone on to summit Kili!
 I hope you find all the answers you are looking for, but if you have any questions don't hesitate to drop a comment below!
 Happy Trekking!

-Northern Circuit – The Newest and Longest Kilimanjaro Route04 Aug, 2013
+Northern Circuit – The Newest and Longest Kilimanjaro Route

-Western Breach – The Most Challenging Route to the Roof of Africa29 Apr, 2013
+Western Breach – The Most Challenging Route to the Roof of Africa

-Rongai Route – The Only Northern Starting Point on Mount Kilimanjaro29 Apr, 2013
+Rongai Route – The Only Northern Starting Point on Mount Kilimanjaro

 Machame Route – A Popular and Well Profiled Kilimanjaro Route